-Rushing out of the Vesve, you team races back to Verbeeg Hill.
-Berilac is nervously awaiting your arrival and runs outside to meet you upon your return.
+Rushing out of the Vesve, your team races back to Verbeeg Hill.
+Gnarmish is nervously awaiting your arrival and runs outside to meet you upon your return.
 Once he sees the ring his worried face lights up with joy.
-Berilac rushes inside to fetch your staff and sends you on your way.
+Gnarmish rushes inside to fetch your staff and sends you on your way.

-The journey back to Ysette is a pleasant one.
+The journey back to Gilyvee is a pleasant one.
 It has been over ten days since you promised to return her staff.
 She too appears to be awaiting your return as you come upon her pond.
 She takes the staff and asks about your journey.
-Ysette had feared that something terrible had happened to you.
-After hearing your tale she presents you a basket full of llymirth berries along with a few coins for your efforts.
-Following a bit of rest, Ysette sees you off, accompanying you as bird until you reach the boarder of the Vesve
+Gilyvee had feared that something terrible had happened to you.
+After hearing your tale she presents you a basket full of Ilymirth berries and another gift, a tall iron shod iron wood staff.
+She explains that she is not sure as to its function but a bit of luck has been with her since she found it many years ago.
+She says that she does not need it now that her staff is returned and it might better serve others.
+Following a bit of rest, Gilyvee sees you off, accompanying you as bird until you reach the boarder of the Vesve

 The last leg of your journey is the trip back to Highfolk.
 As you cross through the city gates, crowds of people are there to welcome you.
-Antus Bralain is there as well.
+Gaven Redleaf is there as well.
 He approaches your well-traveled team and says...
-Treasure: The basket contains 240 gp in addition to the berries.